byett/dsd/Nexys-A7/Lab-5/README.md

 #### A) Incorporate a square wave

-* Modify the tone module to create a square wave instead of a triangle wave when the upper push button (BTNU) is depressed
+* Modify the tone module to create a square wave instead of a triangle wave when the upper push button (BTNU) is depressed (use the [Online tone generator](https://onlinetonegenerator.com/) if you are not sure if you have successfully made this change - in general square waves and triangle waves do not sound substantially different!)

-* Add this push button as an input to siren.vhd and pass its value down to the tone module
+* Add this push button as an input to siren.vhd and pass its value down to the tone module, going through all intermediate files in the hierarchy as well

   * This step is important!
 We need to properly consider the overall hierarchy of the project when incorporating new inputs